Our Anti Bullying Policy can be viewed by clicking the link below:

-The behaviour policy 2016 can be downloaded in full by clicking the link below
+The Positive Behaviour Policy can be downloaded in full by clicking the link below

 The school expects every member of the school community to behave in a considerate and respectful way towards others.
 We treat all children and staff fairly and apply this behaviour policy in a consistent way.

 This policy aims to help children grow in a safe and secure environment, encouraging them to become positive, responsible and increasingly independent members of the school community.

 The school recognises and promotes good behaviour, as it believes that this will develop an ethos of kindness and cooperation.
 This policy is designed to encourage good behaviour, rather than merely deter anti-social behaviour.